 How do you know your product is “corrosion resistant”?

 We have third party testing done to prove our mix design is made out of non-corroding material.
 Test was done in accordance with the California Green Book Standard of Engineering.
 Results are readily available if requested.
-We also consistently test our product and all ingredients following ISO 9001 guidelines so that we are providing the same quality and corrosion resistance that you've come to expect from our structures.
+We also consistently test our product and all ingredients following ISO 9001: guidelines so that we are providing the same quality and corrosion PROOF MATERIAL that you've come to expect from our structures.

 Aren’t polymer concrete structures and fiberglass structures the same?